Cybersecurity blog Cybersecurity blog

 Having a history of a data breach would raise concerns for 70% of respondents and negatively impacted their level of trust.
 Consumers in general are obviously well aware of their rights and they do take a company’s reputation into consideration.

 Human error is the way in for 9 out of 10 successful data breaches, ransomware attacks and other types of cyber crimes.
-When employees are well trained in cyber security awareness they are less likely to fall for cyber criminals’ schemes, such as phishing.
-That is how cyber security training can turn employees from a risk to becoming the organisation’s biggest cyber security defense force.
+When employees have great cybersecurity training, they are less likely to fall for cyber criminals’ schemes, such as phishing.
+That is how cybersecurity training can turn employees from a risk to becoming the organisation’s biggest cybersecurity defense force.

 • Over 144,000 queries and complaints were sent to Data Protection Authorities in Europe.
 A significant increase compared to 2017.
 (EDPB)